-Below is the Applied Settings (-AS) table.
-A .CSV file with these fields completed is required to be provided to Otter Tail by the DER Installer prior to witness testing to confirm the inverter(s) configuration and to document the settings.
+Below is the Applied Settings (-AS) table example for a Category B DER.
+A .CSV file with these fields completed is required to be provided to Otter Tail Power by the DER Installer to confirm the inverter(s) configuration and to document the settings.